 For questions 25-30, complete the second sentence so that it has a similar meaning to the first sentence, using the word given.
 Do not change the word given.
-You must use between three and six words, including the word given.
+You must use between two and five words, including the word given.
+Here is an example (0).